telmomarques/xiaomi-360-1080p-hacks/README.md

 4. The current firmware version is presented on the screen

 ### Downgrade the Firmware
-**You will lose all the camera configurations!**
+**You will lose the camera configuration!**

-??Please be careful!
+⚠️ Please be careful!

-??Do not power down the camera while flashing!
+⚠️ Do not power down the camera while flashing!

-??Make sure you understand all the steps before continuing!
+⚠️ Make sure you understand all the steps before continuing!

 1. Grab tf_recovery.bin file from [here](https://github.com/telmomarques/xiaomi-360-1080p-hacks/raw/master/firmware/3.4.2_0062/tf_recovery.img).
 2. Put the file in the root of your SD Card (don't change the name!)